psu-epl/psu-epl.github.com/doc/equip/router/LPKF/LPKF-Sop.md

     - Verify the tool is the correct size by checking the numbers on the side of the colored band along the tool.
     - Click **OK**.
 You shouldn't need to recalculate the toolpaths.

+(Trouble shooting tip: If the router throws a connection error, be sure the lid to the LPKF is closed, then go to Machining > Connect... if errors come up, alert the manager on duty)

 ![LPKF Tool Magazine](img/tool_magazine.png)

 2. Prepare backing surface